dladd/pyFormex/sphinx/intro.rst

-If you get stuck somewhere with using (or installing) pyFormex and you need help, the best way is to go to the `pyFormex website`_ and ask for help on one of the `Forums`_.
+If you get stuck somewhere with using (or installing) pyFormex and you need help, the best way is to go to the `pyFormex website`_ and ask for help via the `Support tracker`_.
 There's a good change you will get helped quickly there.
 Remember though that pyFormex is a free and open source software project and its developers are not paid to develop or maintain pyFormex, they just do this because they find pyFormex very helpful in their normal